University City, Philadelphia

 University City is the easternmost portion of West Philadelphia, encompassing several Philadelphia universities.
 It is situated directly across the Schuylkill River from Center City.

-The University of Pennsylvania was instrumental in coining the name "University City" as part of a 1950s urban renewal and gentrification effort.
+The University of Pennsylvania was instrumental in coining the name University City as part of a 1950s urban renewal and gentrification effort.
 University City is also home to Drexel University and the University City campus of Saint Joseph's University.

-The eastern side of University City contains the Penn and Drexel campuses, several medical institutions, independent centers of scientific research, 30th Street Station, Cira Centre, and Cira Centre South.
+The eastern side of University City contains the Penn and Drexel campuses, several medical institutions, independent centers of scientific research, 30th Street Station, one of the nation's busiest passenger train stations, Cira Centre, and Cira Centre South.
 The western side contains Victorian and early 20th-century housing stock and is primarily residential.

 Demographics

 The University City neighborhood consists of 25,183 males and 25,783 females.
 The area population has grown 2.6% from 2000 to 2014 and 0.7% from 2010 to 2014.
 There are 32,935 white collar workers and 11,555 blue collar workers.

 The area is ethnically and economically diverse, although the compositions of its 12 census tracts vary widely; for example, the population in the mid-2000s of the easternmost tract was about half white and one-third Asian, while that of the northwesternmost tract was almost entirely black.